-If you were to take a glance at my skincare stash, you’d see a wide variety of cleansers, serums, essences, sheet masks, clay masks, oils and AHA treatments.
-The one thing that many women swear by that you won't find is cleansing wipes.
+If you were to take a glance at my skincare stash, you'd see a wide variety of cleansers, serums, essences, sheet masks, clay masks, oils and AHA treatments.
+The one thing that many women swear by that you won't find is makeup wipes, or facial cleansing wipes.

 While it's definitely better to do something rather than nothing at all, I still cry a little on the inside when I see people wiping their face with a cleansing wipe and then just moving on with the rest of their routine.
 Though many cleansing wipes are advertised to remove makeup in addition to dirt and oil in the skin, your dermatologist would agree that cleansing wipes are not a substitute for actually washing your face and should be used sparingly.

 Yes, they are saturated in ingredients that help to remove your makeup and dirt from the skin, but in order to make sure your skin is actually clean, you still need to cleanse your face afterward and preferably with a facial cleanser and water.
 Rinsing your face with water is what helps to remove all the dirt and makeup grime from your skin.
 If you are using a cleansing wipe but not properly washing your face, or at the very least rinsing it afterward, you're sort of just using the wipe to move makeup, dirt and bacteria all over your skin.

 Properly removing makeup sets the tone for the rest of your skincare regimen.
 If your skin isn't really clean after using a cleansing wipe, all of the serums, moisturizers and oils you put on afterwards aren't really able to do their job effectively.
 Instead, everything just sits on top of the skin, instead of penetrating and absorbing.
 This can result in clogged pores, breakouts and dry skin.
 Since cleansing wipes have a long shelf life, most contain high amounts of preservatives and harmful anti-bacterial ingredients, which are not great for your skin.